knickels/Player-Stage-Manual/INTRO.md

 means to go to a terminal window and type the command given (`ls`), without the `>` character, then hit return.

-The first time, you'll need to download the [example code](../../archive/master.zip) which will contain the files.

 In many cases, you'll need two windows, since the first command (`player configfile.cfg`) doesn't quit till player is done.
+I'll try to point out when this is the case.

+When you use files, you should examine the files to see how they are working, just running the examples will not teach you (as) much!

 ## 1.3 - TRY IT OUT (Preparation)
 > If you haven't already, download the sample code from [here](../..//archive/master.zip)